DmitriiR/DmitriiR.github.io/README.md

 ## DinoTank

 Dinosaurs driving tanks, naturally!
 I implemented the fundamental features and framework for this Android mobile game and took a lead role in it's development and future release.
 DinoTank features dynamic combat, single player campaign, multiplayer combat, advanced physics, monetization/upgrade system and currency.
-Apart from the core of the game, I also implemented advanced features such as realistic tank physics, projectile ballistics computations, damage modeling, advanced AI, object pooling, latency compensation, state storage system, mesh welding, all UI + scenes and transisions, post processing and shaders, and other systems.
+Apart from the core of the game, I also implemented advanced features such as realistic tank physics, projectile ballistics computations, damage modeling, advanced AI, object pooling, latency compensation, state storage system, mesh welding, all UI + scenes and transitions, post processing and shaders, and other systems.
 The target demographic (8-14) love it.

 ![useful image]({{ site.url }}/assets/mm.png)